iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

 ## Expected Outcome

-By the end of this tutorial, you will be able to cast your vote from several available options and view the results, with all the data stored securely on the blockchain.
+By the end of this tutorial, you will be able to cast your vote from several available options and view the results.
+All the data is stored securely on the blockchain.

 _Please note that this tutorial is solely intended for educational purposes._